thulasirajkomminar/terraform-provider-cratedb/.github/ISSUE_TEMPLATE/01_feature_request.md

 Hi there,

 Thank you for opening an issue!
-Please note that we try to keep the this issue tracker reserved for bug reports and feature requests related to the InfluxDB V3 provider.
+Please note that we try to keep the this issue tracker reserved for bug reports and feature requests related to the CrateDB provider.
 -->